 Let’s face it: the best thing about Paris is the food and the wine!
 But it’s so gosh darned expensive to eat out all the time.
 But fear not, mon ami, for there is a way to experience more of the City of Light’s seductive treats without spending a small fortune.

 Do as we did and book yourself an apartment in the heart of the city.
 It will allow you to splash out at the markets and keep a well-stocked fridge full of gorgeous cheeses and meats and bottles of glorious French wine.
 But most importantly, it will give you a better feel for what it’s like to actually live and breathe this iconic capital city, and to see how the locals really live on a day-to-day basis.

-Prefer to stay in a chic Parisian hotel or a more budget-friendly hostel?
-Find great deals with Booking.com
+Book a chic Parisian apartment, hotel or a more budget-friendly hostel at Booking.com